Upon completion of Basic life support and cardiopulmonary resuscitation (BLS & CPR) you will learn these major questions:

 Though CPR itself is not enough to

-save the life of a victim of heart
+save the life of a victim of a heart

 attack, it is a vital link in the chain of survival.

-The “Chain of Survival” has five links, and the patient’s chances for surviving are the greatest when all the links come together.
+The “Chain of Survival” has five links, and the patient’s chances of surviving are the greatest when all the links come together.